manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex5_Manage_Device_in_Intune.md

 9. Repeat steps 2-8 to create a group for desktop devices.
 The **Group Name** should be set to **Desktop Devices**, and in the **Dynamic membership rules** window, enter **Desktop** in the **Value** field.

-10. In the **Groups | All groups** window, both new groups should appear at the top of the group list
+10. In the **Groups | All groups** window, both new groups should appear at the top of the group list.

 11. Leave all browser tabs open for the next task.